je-castelan/profiles-rest-api/Notes.md

 On APP we need to have `admin` class imported from `django.contrib` and import the model class.

 We assign a admin manager with `admin.site.register(path.class)`

+# API Views

+## Introduction

+Django REST Frameworks offers the following 2 kind of classes

+ - APIView
+ - ViewSet

+In this case, we will work with `APIView` as the easier way to describe logic to make API endpoints.

+An APIView allow to define HTTP standard methods for functions.
+The basic methods are.

+ - GET: Get one or more items
+ - POST: Create an item
+ - PUT:  Update an item
+ - PATCH: Partially update an item
+ - DELETE: Delete an item

+ APIviews give us most control over the logic.
+Its perfect to implement complex logic as calling  other API's and controlling files.

+ We can use APIViews as we prefer based on our experience.
+It's recommended to use when we need full control over the logic, and required to process files and rendering a syncronous response.
+Also when you need to call other API's or services and access to local files or data.

+## Create my first APIview
+You can check the model [here](profiles_api/views.py).

+ To create an APIView, we need to update the views file and import `APIView` form `rest_framework.views` and `Response` from `rest_framework.response`.

+ The class will be inherit from `APIView`.
+In the new class, we define the allowed functions (get, post, etc).
+Remember to require `self` and `request` on the functions.
+Also it's best practice to define a format, although it could be None.

+ The function returns a Response object with a dict with the values than front end requires.

+ ## Confugure URL views
+ Check general url's [here](profiles_project/urls.py) and app url [here](profiles_project/api.py).

+On URL project we can import all the URLs of the api inserting other element on the urlpatterns list.
+For this, we need to add a `path` and an `include` (import from `django url`).
+The element is and include object with the required parameters.
+ - Prefix assigned to app
+ - include object the the url file of the app (app.urls)

+On URL app we need to import path (`django_urls`) and the app's views.
+The we create a particular list called urlpatterns.
+It will have a path object with
+ - Name of page
+ - View function of the page

+You will access to the funtions inserting

+> HOST/PREFIX_APP/VIEW_PAGE

+## Serializers
+You can check serializers [here](profiles_api/serializers.py).
+Also, you can check post function [here](profiles_api/views.py).

+It allows to convert input values to Python objects and viceversa.

+It requires from `rest_framework` the class `serializers`.
+New serializer classes with inherit from `serializers.Serializer`.

+The new class with have name of fields (like Django forms) using serializers instead of forms.

+To use it on a View, we need to declare it as an attribute of our view class as `serializer_class`.

+The function which use it, we need to use an object using `serializer_class` inserting the parameter `data=rquest.data`.
+It convert the data request to serializer object with the data on the request.

+The best practice it work with a serializer with valid values.
+So we can use `is_valid()` function to works only if the serializers values are valid.
+Also, we can get the serializer valid values using `serializer.validated_data.get()`.

+## Status

+Status object allows to notify user the result of the action (404 NOT FOUND, 200 OK).
+It cames on `status` from `rest_framework`.

+You can add an error on Response object on the return inserting as a parameter `serializer.error, status = status.HTTP_400_BAD_REQUEST` (you can find status [here](https://www.django-rest-framework.org/api-guide/status-codes/))

+If a function drops this error, it will mark the field and the error committed.